 (Extra tip!
 You can add a character with an animation to your project, and animate them at the same time!
 This is great for syncing the camera with character animation)

 Once you have finished your animation, it’s time to export.

 It should export a folder that contains the CFrame for every frame (Based on the animation FPS, 60 by default) Place this folder in a place the client can access

 Now that you’ve made your animation, we need to actually script it so we can run it in-game

-local RunService = game:GetService("RunService") local Character = game.Players.LocalPlayer.Character or game.Players.LocalPlayer.CharacterAdded:Wait() local Camera = workspace.Camera function Cinematic() local CinematicsFolder = nil -- Path to your folder! local CurrentCameraCFrame = workspace.CurrentCamera.CFrame Camera.CameraType = Enum.CameraType.Scriptable local FrameTime = 0 local Connection Connection = RunService.RenderStepped:Connect(function(DT) local NewDT = DT * 60 FrameTime += NewDT local NeededFrame = CinematicsFolder.Frames:FindFirstChild(tonumber(math.ceil(FrameTime))) if NeededFrame then Character.Humanoid.AutoRotate = false Camera.CFrame = NeededFrame.Value else Connection:Disconnect() Character.Humanoid.AutoRotate = true Camera.CameraType = Enum.CameraType.Custom Camera.CFrame = CurrentCameraCFrame end end) end
+local RunService = game:GetService("RunService") local Character = game.Players.LocalPlayer.Character or game.Players.LocalPlayer.CharacterAdded:Wait() local Camera = workspace.Camera function Cinematic() local CinematicsFolder = nil -- Path to your folder! local CurrentCameraCFrame = workspace.CurrentCamera.CFrame local FrameTime = 0 local Connection Character.Humanoid.AutoRotate = false Camera.CameraType = Enum.CameraType.Scriptable Connection = RunService.RenderStepped:Connect(function(DT) FrameTime += (DT * 60) -- This will convert the seconds passed (DT) to the frame of the camera we need. -- Then it adds it to the total amount of time passed since the animation started local NeededFrame = CinematicsFolder.Frames:FindFirstChild(tonumber(math.ceil(FrameTime))) if NeededFrame then Camera.CFrame = NeededFrame.Value else Connection:Disconnect() Character.Humanoid.AutoRotate = true Camera.CameraType = Enum.CameraType.Custom Camera.CFrame = CurrentCameraCFrame end end) end